Official abbreviation: F.M.1* (Gold with Crown)

 Examples are; The Galathea Expedition, Danmarks-Ekspeditionen, The Thule Expedition and others.

 The medal in gold is almost never awarded.
 It is mostly awarded to persons who due to political reason can’t or won’t get the Order of Dannebrog.

 Among persons who have received the medal are Prime minister Anders Fogh Rasmussen after the successful Danish EU-presidency.
 The gold medal is awarded so rarely it can be compared to the Grand Cross of the Order of Dannebrog.
 As of 2011 there are 7 living recipients of the medal in gold.

 The medal in gold have also been awarded as an extra decoration for people who already have the Medal Ingenio Et Arti, and who deserve more recognition.

 The medal in Gold with Crown is even rarer, and has only been awarded 10 times since 1863.
 Among people who have gotten this is Niels Bohr.
-The medal is so rare, it's not even listed in some official documents.
+The medal is so rare, isn’t even listed in most official documents.

 Other information: Awarded in 1802 to sailors and soldiers as a decoration for bravery in the fights against the british.
 (19 in total)